Hiroshi Mori (writer): Mori as a Novelist

 Mori made his debut as a novelist in April 1996 with The Perfect Insider.
 He won the very first Mephisto Prize for this, or rather, Editor Karaki says that the prize was established in the first place to make Mori's debut sensational.
 At this point, he had already written three other novels.
 The first work he completed was Doctors in the Isolated Room rather than The Perfect Insider, which was supposed to be the fourth book in the series.
 The editor in chief, Hideo Uyama, decided to publish The Perfect Insider first since it was the most shocking of the four.

 Mori gives several reasons, in various interviews, as to why he started to write while working as an associate professor.
 One of the reasons was that he had been saying jokingly that he would become a writer by forty, and another, already mentioned above, was that he wanted to have another source of income for his hobbies.
 However, the direct cause was that Mori simply wanted to impress his daughter who was a big fan of mystery novels.

 As a writer, Mori is known among his editors for being prolific and punctual.
 He finished his first novel in just a week by sparing a mere three hours at night after a day's work at the university.
-Although he writes very fast, he admits that he is not a good reader, and curiously, the bulk of his time is spent reading proof sheets rather than actually writing.
-At the same time, Mori is extremely punctual, and his editor Misa Inako affirms that he has never missed a deadline.
+Although he writes very fast, he admits that he is not a good reader, and, curiously, the bulk of his time is spent reading proof sheets rather than actually writing.
+At the same time, Mori is extremely punctual, and his editor, Misa Inako, affirms that he has never missed a deadline.

 Mori has so far produced over thirty mystery novels; moreover, he has worked on a wide variety of genres in the past few years, including romance, poetry, essays, photo books, and children's picture books.
-Particularly notable is An Automaton in Long Sleep, an adventure book about an automaton from 120 years ago, which was written in commission of Coca-Cola for the base story of its 120th anniversary television drama in Japan.
+Particularly notable is An Automaton in Long Sleep, an adventure book about an automaton from 120 years ago, which was written in commission by Coca-Cola for the base story of its 120th anniversary television drama in Japan.
 It became Mori's first work to be dramatized on television.
 Manga versions for some of his works have been published as well.